Supporting Employees with Substance Use Disorder (SUD): A Guide for Employers

 According to the Equal Employment Opportunity Commission (EEOC), SUD may be a disability under the Americans with Disabilities Act (ADA).
 Under Title I of the ADA, employers with 15 or more employees who are private, state government, or local government may have a legal obligation to provide accommodations to people with SUD.
 Subtitle A of Title II of the ADA prohibits public entities such as state and local governments, regardless of workforce size, from discriminating against people with disabilities in their employment practices.

 The ADA’s nondiscrimination standards also apply to federal sector employees under Section 501 of the Rehabilitation Act (Rehab Act).
 Section 501 prohibits federal agencies from discriminating on the basis of disability and requires them to provide reasonable accommodations.
-Affirmative action is not a requirement under the ADA but is under the Rehab Act.
-Federal employers must take proactive steps to employ and advance disabled people.
-One way to meet this requirement is to employ people with a history of SUD.
+As a part of doing business with the Federal Government, federal contractors and subcontractors must meet certain obligations under Section 503 of the Rehab Act, including not discriminating against qualified job applicants or employees on the basis of disability.

 How can employers support and retain employees with SUD?